MAGHPMallawaarachchi/InventoryManagementSystem/README.md

 * Clone the repository via visual studio (not github desktop)

 * Install the below mentioned NuGet packages for the solution (right click on the solution and you will see an option called "manage NuGet packages...".
-Click browse and search the below-mentioned packages and install them), MongoDB.Driver
+Click browse and search the below-mentioned packages and install them), <br>
+    1. MongoDB.Driver <br>
-    Siticone.Desktop.UI
+    2. Siticone.Desktop.UI

 * Set up MongoDB on your device (Watch this youtube video to get help - https://www.youtube.com/watch?v=ofme2o29ngU )